By Terry Trucco

-At a glance: This is it, the flagship, the first of Starwood’s purposefully hip W hotels.
+At a glance: This is it, the first of Starwood’s purposefully hip W hotels.

-The now-classic W recipe — lobbies called Living Rooms, high-concept restaurants, pillow-top beds, Bliss spas and Randee Gerber Whiskey bars — originated, and still flourishes, here.
+The now-classic W recipe — lobbies called Living Rooms, high-concept restaurants, pillow-top beds, Bliss spas and Gerber Group bars — originated, and still flourishes, here.

-But though the hotel has been updated regularly, most recently the lobby and public spaces in 2012, to my eyes, W New York is outclassed by its stylish descendants.
+But though the hotel has been updated regularly, to my eyes W New York is outclassed by its stylish descendants.